Combined-cycle natural gas plant

 With a total capacity of 1,640MW, the plant is expected to provide electricity to approximately 1.7 million customers.
 It is expected to employ up to 700 people during construction and will create up to 75 permanent jobs during operation.

 Once complete, the plant will be the second biggest generator for DEF.

 The plans to build the combined-cycle power plant were announced by DEF in May 2014 and a petition to determine the need for the project was filed with Florida Public Service Commission in the same month.

 The project received approval from the commission and Fluor was finalised as the construction contractor in October 2014.

-The project received all regulatory approvals and permits, including site certification from the Florida Department of Environmental Protection, need determination from the Florida Public Service Commission, wetlands permit from the US Army Corps of Engineers among others, by September 2015.
+The project received all regulatory approvals and permits, including site certification from the Florida Department of Environmental Protection, need determination from the Florida Public Service Commission, wetlands permit from the US Army Corps of Engineers and others, by September 2015.

-The plant’s construction began with a ground-breaking ceremony held at the Crystal River Energy Complex in March 2016, while operations are expected to begin in 2018.
+The plant’s construction began with a ground breaking ceremony held at the Crystal River Energy Complex in March 2016, while operations are expected to begin in 2018.

 The plant will receive natural gas from a new natural gas pipeline called Sabal Trail Transmission, which is being constructed to provide clean and affordable natural gas to Florida.

 The project will also involve participation of local suppliers for providing backfill foundation material, dump trucks, fencing and other materials.

 The plant will include two identical power blocks, each capable of producing 820MW of power.
 The first unit is expected to begin operations in mid-2018, whereas the second unit is expected to be operational by December that year.